Deadline for applications: 6pm on Monday 11 October 2004

 The One To One bursaries are not prizes or awards for achievements in the field and all applicants are requested to read the assessment criteria carefully.

-With no fixed paths or signposts to follow however, the exploratory processes and broad based disciplines of Live Art demand different approaches to ideas of art and artists’ development.
-Conventional ideas of training, research and career development are often unable to effectively address how artists are supported in their artistic and professional development, particularly in a field where process is not only critical but also inherent.
+With no fixed paths or signposts to follow however, the exploratory processes of Live Art demand different approaches to ideas of art and artists’ development.
+Conventional ideas of training, research and career development are often unable to effectively address how artists are supported in their artistic and professional development where process is not only critical but also inherent.

 Moreover, how ideas come into being is a complex process in itself.
 Given that Live Art is grounded in ideas and imagining different ways of approaching art and audiences, supporting the development of new ideas is not only intrinsic to, but is also the driving force of the Live Art sector.